-https://rfc-amber.eu/assets/downloads/other public documents/RFC11 FCA.pdf
+https://rfc-amber.eu/assets/downloads/other_public_documents/RFC11_FCA.pdf

 The FCA constitutes the legal basis for capacity allocation by the C-OSS.

 4.3.2 Applicants

 In the context of a Corridor, an applicant means a railway undertaking or an international grouping of railway undertakings or other persons or legal entities, such as competent authorities under Regulation (EC) No. 1370/2007 and shippers, freight forwarders and combined transport operators, with a commercial interest in procuring infrastructure capacity for rail freight.